mlcampbe/potd/README.md

 you wish to retrieve the picture from.
 3. Optionally change the refresh interval from 1 hour to your desired setting.

-###
+### Note
-Note that each source randomly selects and image from a pre-defined max number of images that the source provides.
+Each source randomly selects and image from a pre-defined max number of images that the source provides.
 For example:
 * flickr and mattcooper retrieve only the last 20 images
 * bing only provides the last 7 images in json format